Observable signature of magnetic tidal coupling in hierarchical triple systems: Numerical solution to the evolution equations of the triple system

 Although our analytical model presented in Sec.~\ref{PerturbativeApproach} is valid only in the small-$\hat e$ regime, we can numerically integrate Eqs.~\eqref{LPEpeters} for finite values of the outer-orbit eccentricity.
 This enables us to explore how precession resonances influence the evolution of the inner binary even for large $\hat e$.
 As shown in Fig.~\ref{fig1_highhate}, increasing the outer eccentricity enhances higher-order corrections in $\hat e$ that contribute to each $\left(k,l\right)$ precession resonance through both the $0$PN electric and the $0.5$PN magnetic couplings.
 In the left panel, we find that already at $\hat e = 0.2$, the $0$PN electric tidal coupling begins to contribute to the $\left(-1,1\right)$ resonance, which in the quasi-circular limit arises solely from the $0.5$PN magnetic coupling.
 This trend becomes even more pronounced in the right panel, where for $\hat e = 0.5$ both tidal couplings contribute to all $\left(k,l\right)$ precession resonances.
+Note that in this right panel, the analytic resonance dictionary derived in Sec.~\ref{sec:analytic} for $\hat e \ll 1$ is being extrapolated beyond its strict regime of validity.
 The primary distinction between the two cases is that the $0.5$PN magnetic coupling amplifies the eccentricity jumps of the inner binary, leading to higher peak eccentricities and a slightly faster inspiral toward merger.

 Finally, each eccentricity jump induced by a precession resonance during the evolution of the inner binary produces a corresponding shift in the phase of its gravitational waveform~\cite{Samsing:2024syt,Hendriks:2024gpp,Bonga_et_al_2019,Gupta_et_al_2021,Flanagan_Hughes_Ruangsri,Chandramouli_Yunes,Flanagan_Hinderer_2012,Zwick:2025ine}.
 This effect is particularly relevant for our analysis, since in all the scenarios presented in this section the peak frequency of the GWs emitted by the inner binary, given by~\cite{Wen_2003}